-Table 9 shows the lawyer's assessment as regards the advantages of videoconferencing hearings.
-It obtained a mean value of 4.09 if they save time or resources for litigants, a mean value of 4.15 for lawyers and a mean value of 3.95 for the court.
+Table 9 shows the Lawyer's assessment as regards the Advantages of Videoconferencing Hearings.
+It obtained a mean value of 4.09 if they save time or resources for litigants, a mean value of 4.15 for lawyers and a mean value of 3.95 for the Court.
 Insofar as allowance for appearance remotely for safety, it derived a mean value of 4.62.
 For convenience to litigants, it garnered a mean value of 4.51, while it obtained a mean value of 3.05 over allowance of proper reception of evidence.
-With regard to assuring the credibility over video testimony, it acquired a mean value of 3.16 protection of the and regards attorney-client as communication and relationship, it obtained a mean value of 3.51.
-If they help end cases more quickly, it has a mean value of 3.65 and if they make proceedings more broadly available to the public, it has a mean value of 3.40.
+With regard to assuring the credibility over video testimony, it acquired a mean value of 3.16 and as regards protection of the attorney-client communication and relationship, it obtained a mean value of 3.65 and if they make proceedings more broadly available to the public, it has a mean value of 3.40.

-When referred to the mean value interpretation in chapter 2, the mean values obtained for remote appearance for litigants and convenience to litigants, it can be interpreted that it is always true as per lawyer's assessment.
-However, for saving time or resources for litigants, lawyers and courts, as well as protection of attorney-client communication and relationship, and ending cases quickly, it can be interpreted as often advantageous for lawyers.
-Lawyers have seen as sometimes advantageous for the conduct of videoconferencing hearing when it interpreted insofar as the mean value obtained over allowance for proper reception of evidence, assuring credibility over video testimony and making proceedings broadly available to the public.
+When referred to the mean value interpretation in Chapter 2, the mean values obtained for remote appearance for litigants and convenience to litigants, it can be interpreted that it is Always True as per Lawyer's Assessment.
+However, for saving time or resources for litigants, lawyers and courts, as well as protection of attorney-client communication and relationship, and ending cases quickly, it can be interpreted as Often Advantageous for Lawyers.
+Lawyers have seen as Sometimes Advantageous for the conduct of videoconferencing hearing when it interpreted insofar as the mean value obtained over allowance for proper reception of evidence, assuring credibility over video testimony and making proceedings broadly available to the public.

-From the results, it can be deduced that lawyers firmly believes that the conduct of videoconferencing hearings allows remote appearance for litigants' convenience and convenience to litigants.
+From the results, it can be deduced that Lawyers firmly believes that the conduct of videoconferencing hearings allows remote appearance for litigants' convenience and convenience to litigants.
 Lawyers still agree that it is still advantageous insofar as saving time or resources for litigants, lawyers and courts, as well as protection of attorney-client communication and relationship, and ending cases quickly.
-However, lawyers are uncertain insofar as the aspect of allowance for proper reception of evidence, assuring credibility over video testimony and making proceedings more broadly and easily available to the public.

-It is shown in the Table above that lawyers believe that the topmost advantage of the conduct of videoconferencing hearings is that they allow appearance remotely thereby reducing potential threats to the safety of court personnel, corrections staff, victims, witnesses, and the public.
+However, Lawyers are uncertain insofar as the aspect of allowance for proper reception of evidence, assuring credibility over video testimony and making proceedings more broadly and easily available to the public.
+It is shown in the Table above that Lawyers believe that the topmost advantage of the conduct of videoconferencing hearings is that they allow appearance remotely thereby reducing potential threats to the safety of court personnel, corrections staff, victims, witnesses, and the public.